pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Well, you are not using nothing to convince him.
 You are just asking.

-Bob - Ok, Bart sayd "Hey Nick, are you not tired to work for Rick ?
+Bob - Ok, Bart says "Hey Nick, are you not tired to work for Rick ?
 Let me enter I have a job for your, a very interesting one.

 Scenarist - ok make a roll